haijin-development/php-persistency/README.md

 <a name="c-2-1-5"></a>
 #### Debugging the query

-Each database accepts a closure to inspect a query and its parameters just before executing it.
+Each database accepts a callable to inspect a query and its parameters just before executing it.

 To inspect a SQL query do